 If you can provide several examples in all of the above areas – or you are prepared to do something to plug the gaps, then you are probably doing OK here.
 What really impresses employers is when you can show that you really stick at something, even when you are not enjoying it.
 Have you taken part-time jobs that you didn’t enjoy but still managed to do to the best of your ability?

 Independent travel, doing shift work, stepping into a play/ team/band/job at the last minute are all good examples of being flexible.
 So are learning something completely new, volunteering in an uncomfortable environment working with people you would not normally spend time with (e.g the elderly) and working abroad.
 It doesn’t always have to be about the big things but be prepared for questions in an interview that seek out whether you can adapt to change, are willing to work with all sorts of different people and are not going to bring a load of baggage with you when you join the company.

 12. Develop your creative thinking skills

-If you need more advice, please chat to an online facilitator on Live Chat.
-You may stay anonymous and the service is free.
+If you need more advice, please chat with an online facilitator on Live Chat.
+You may remain anonymous.
+It is a text-based chat.